Used 2014 Acura MDX

 The MDX's talents are formidable, but it faces strong competition.
 The 2014 Buick Enclave is roomier and less expensive, but falls short of the Acura in refinement and handling.
 The 2014 BMW X5 is more performance-oriented, but it also represents a significant step up in price.
 Infiniti's QX60 and Lincoln's MKT are solid picks, but neither is as enjoyable to drive as the MDX.
-With its pleasant handling and ride dynamics and generous feature content, the highly evolved 2014 Acura MDX earns our recommendation for drivers seeking a three-row crossover that hits the sweet spot when it comes to driver engagement, luxury and value.
+With its pleasant handling and ride dynamics, great safety scores and generous feature content, the highly evolved 2014 Acura MDX earns our recommendation for drivers seeking a three-row crossover that hits the sweet spot when it comes to driver engagement, luxury and value.

 The 2014 Acura MDX is a midsize luxury SUV that seats seven.
 It is offered in one well-appointed trim level with progressive add-on packages.